Exploring wind direction and SO2 concentration by circular-linear density estimation: Application to wind direction and SO concentration Application to wind direction and SO2 concentration

 \subsection{\texorpdfstring{Exploring SO$_2$ and wind direction in 2004 and 2011}{Exploring SO2 and wind direction in 2004 and 2011}}

 The estimation procedure is applied to data from 2004 and 2011 in station B2, considering the fully nonparametric approach.
-Specifically, a nonparametric kernel density estimator for the SO$_2$ concentration was used, with the plug--in rule bandwidth obtained by Sheather--Jones method ($h=1.75\times 10^{-6}$ for 2011, $h=0.02$ for 2004).
-For the wind direction, circular kernel density estimation has been also performed, with likelihood cross--validatory bandwidth ($\nu=46.41$ for 2011, $\nu=78.56$ for 2004).
-In Figure \ref{B2_surface}, the estimation of the circular--linear density surfaces, with the corresponding contour plots, is shown. \\
+Specifically, a nonparametric kernel density estimator for the SO$_2$ concentration was used, with the plug-in rule bandwidth obtained by method of \cite{Sheather1991} ($h=1.75\times 10^{-6}$ for 2011, $h=0.02$ for 2004).
+For the wind direction, circular kernel density estimation has been also performed, with likelihood cross-validatory bandwidth ($\nu=46.41$ for 2011, $\nu=78.56$ for 2004).
+In Figure \ref{copcirlin:B2_surface}, the estimation of the circular-linear density surfaces, with the corresponding contour plots, is shown. \\

-For 2011, two modes in the SW and NE directions (see Figure \ref{B2_surface}, right column) can be identified, both with a similar behaviour and with quite low values of SO$_2$ concentrations.
-Recall that the scale is Box--Cox transformed (for data in the original scale, see Figure \ref{diagrams}).
-A different situation occurs in 2004 (see Figure \ref{B2_surface}, left column) where, in addition to the two modes that appear in 2011 for low values of SO$_2$, a third mode arises.
+For 2011 two modes in the SW and NE directions (see Figure \ref{copcirlin:B2_surface}, right column) can be identified, both with a similar behaviour and with quite low values of SO$_2$ concentrations.
+Recall that the scale is Box--Cox transformed (for data in the original scale, see Figure \ref{copcirlin:diagrams}).
+A different situation occurs in 2004 (see Figure \ref{copcirlin:B2_surface}, left column) where, in addition to the two modes that appear in 2011 for low values of SO$_2$, a third mode arises.
 This mode is related to winds blowing from SW (from the thermal power plant) and to SO$_2$ values significantly higher than for 2011.
 This relation suggests that the additional mode represents SO$_2$ pollutants coming from the power plant, and its disappearance for 2011 illustrates the effectiveness of the control measures applied during 2005--2008 to reduce the SO$_2$ emissions from the power plant.